caijiagengpeter/caijiagengpeter.github.io/_authors/guest.md

 ---
-title: 蔡家赓Peter - web designer
+title: 蔡家赓Peter
 name: Cai JiaGeng
-position: Web Designer
+position:  a student study Electronic Information Engineering in Macau
 description: This is an example of a guest author
 avatar: /img/cjg.png